 If you struggle in social situations odds are you're pretty hard on yourself.
 You may do things like beat yourself up over small mistakes you make in conversations.
 You may also hold yourself to overly high standards when it comes to improving your people skills and self-confidence.
 You might have set an expectation that once you decide to change yourself that you should make nothing but smooth, steady progress.
-If you hit a snag you're quick to blame yourself, see yourself as weak, get down on yourself about your lack of discipline, and so on.
+If you hit a snag you're quick to pile on the self-blame, see yourself as weak, get down on about your lack of discipline, and so on.

 That mindset is unrealistic.
 Working to overcome your social anxiety and awkwardness can be stressful enough.
 You don't also need to think you're a failure for not being a flawless self-improvement machine.